HK property tycoons scramble to meet targets as cooling measures bite

-HONG KONG, Sept 12 (Reuters) - Hong Kong’s powerful property developers are locked in a price war as measures to cool one of the world’s most expensive real estate markets force them to impose steep discounts to hit sales targets, with many turning to mainland China to fill the gap.
+HONG KONG (Reuters) - Hong Kong’s powerful property developers are locked in a price war as measures to cool one of the world’s most expensive real estate markets force them to impose steep discounts to hit sales targets, with many turning to mainland China to fill the gap.

 Real estate agents have also taken to the streets to urge the government to relax cooling measures that they say could cost them their jobs, although market watchers say the government is unlikely to budge any time soon.